simplesamlphp/simplesamlphp/docs/simplesamlphp-developer-information.md

 ## Libraries that SimpleSAMLphp uses and planned changes

-Many dependancies are listed in the require clause of the composer.json such as Symfony, Twig, and simplesamlphp/saml2.
+Many dependencies are listed in the require clause of the composer.json such as Symfony, Twig, and simplesamlphp/saml2.

 As at early 2024 there is a plan to move from using robrichards/xmlseclibs to using the newly written [xml-security library](https://github.com/simplesamlphp/xml-security).
 The integration of xml-security started in the v5 of the saml2 library.